Tuesday, December 10, 2024

 No, I cut contact because I was just tired of it.
 I had had enough.

-See, mistakenly, I had forgiven my parents for the childhood abuse, and their active and willing, and ultimately successful, attempts to extinguish my self-esteem, at the age when it really matters.
+See, mistakenly, I had forgiven my parents for the childhood abuse, and their active and willing, and ultimately successful, attempts to rob me of my self-esteem, at the age when it really matters.
 The beatings and the humiliations.
 And the shadow this casts over a lifetime; the depression.
 It was unearned forgiveness; forgiveness without responsibility or remorse.
 Because no one wants to lose their family.

 But that smugness, that is what finally ended our relationship.
 To return to that weekend's departure, was my father pondering some great question?
 Or was he simply thinking about a quirky story one of his wealthy clients told him about distractedly picking up nails?
 I will never know, but Charlie's understated hubris would have appealed to my father.